-In this paper, we have deliberately ignored the effect of massive neutrinos in the simulations. \citet{Castorina:2014} showed that the effects of massive neutrinos on the HMF are mostly absorbed into the computation of the mass variance once the cold dark matter power spectrum is considered instead of the total matter power \citep[see also][]{Costanzi:2013bha}.
-We will rely on this approach to extend our modelling to scenarios with massive neutrinos; however, as we recognize the importance of validating this approach ensuring it provides the accuracy required for the application to the \textit{Euclid} cluster survey, in Sect.~\ref{sec:neutrinos} we compare our model to two external sets of simulations that include neutrinos at the particle level.
+In this paper, we deliberately ignored the effect of massive neutrinos in the simulations. \citet{Castorina:2014} showed that the effects of massive neutrinos on the HMF are mostly absorbed into the computation of the mass variance once the cold-dark-matter power spectrum is considered instead of the total matter power \citep[see also][]{Costanzi:2013bha}.
+We will rely on this approach to extend our modelling to scenarios with massive neutrinos; however, as we recognise the importance of validating this approach ensuring it provides the accuracy required for the application to the \textit{Euclid} cluster survey, in Sect.~\ref{sec:neutrinos} we compare our model to two external sets of simulations that include neutrinos at the particle level.